Views:

 • A string representing a number, for example "1" or "1.123" (converting other data types to numbers should be supported soon)

-• An entity object that returns a number
+• An entity component that returns a number

 • Any other nested operation providing it returns a number